 Memrise courses are usually fun.
 Most of them are generated by users, and the quality varies, but when you pick one, learning the lessons is like playing a game.
 The concept of the app will make you memorize words, phrases, spelling, pronunciation, syntax, just name it.
 And you can choose from hundreds of courses or create your own.
 Any 5 minutes of your spare is a good time to learn Spanish, on any device.
 Best of all, these courses are entirely free.
 Read our review of Memrise.

 Created the team of Spanish experts behind the SpanishDict app, Fluencia is a Spanish (only) language learning suite.
 It includes interactive, visually appealing lessons based on a spaced-repetition method.
 You get personalized feedback after each lesson.
 It works on most devices, which you can sync and continue where you left off.
 It is not expensive and you can take a free trial.
+Read our full review.

 Coffee Break Spanish

 Substantial podcasts and course from the Radio Lingua Network for beginners to advanced level learners of Spanish.
 The course includes audio and video material, as well as comprehensive notes.
 You can access the audio lessons for free from your chosen podcast player app or purchase the courses.
+Read our full review of Coffee Break Spanish.

 A captivating series from the early nineties designed especially for the learners of Spanish.
 Unlike Mi Vida Loca, it covers more than one variant of the language.
 The story begins in Spain, but the protagonist travels the world, which helps you get familiar with the ways Spanish is spoken in Argentina, Puerto Rico, and Mexico (nearly a half of the series is filmed in Mexico).
 Each of the 52 episodes covers new vocabulary, grammatical concepts, and cultural practices.